proycon/flat/README.rst

 format (http://proycon.github.io/folia), a rich XML-based format for linguistic annotation.
 Flat allows users to view annotated FoLiA documents and enrich these documents with new annotations, a wide variety of linguistic annotation types is supported through the FoLiA paradigm.
+It is a document-centric tool that fully preserves and visualises document structure.

 The project is in its early stages but already quite functional and in practical use in an academic setting.

-The tool is written in Python, using the Django framework and the FoLiA library in pynlpl.
+FLAT is written in Python using the Django framework.
+The user interface is written using javascript with jquery.
+The FoLiA Document Server, the back-end of the system, is written in Python with CherryPy and is used as a RESTful webservice.

 =============================================
 Features